hamdikavak/python-data-utilities/README.md

 # python-data-utilities
-Collection of utilities to conduct simple data operations using python over PostgreSQL and more.
+Collection of utilities to conduct simple data operations using python over PostgreSQL databases and more.
 I do not promise super efficient and elegant code as I publish this while I am learning python.

 ## pgsql2csv